Olash

-‘Olash’ is a coastal village in Jagatsinghpur district of Odisha, India.
+Olash is a coastal village in Jagatsinghpur district of Odisha, India.
 It is a village having a population of about 1000 people, and is located about 30 km from the district town of Jagatsinghpur on the Cuttack–Naharana road, about 5 km from the Bay of Bengal to the east.
-The village is known for paddy and Chilly cultivation and "Lotus club"- A premier social organization.
+The village is known for paddy and Chilly cultivation.

 This village comes under "Apandara" Panchayat which falls under "Balikuda-Erasama" constituencies of Jagatsinghpur, Odisha, India.
 There are 140+ families in this village.
 The shape as in map looks like a square.
 It has two entrances and both are open to east of the village.
 It consists 5 divisions i.e. Danda Sahi, Tala Sahi, Gaon upara, Matha Sahi and Chhaka Upara, In the heart of the village "Lotus Club" and Olash primary school are situated.
-To view the map of the village please click on the link ..

 To the west of the village there is a river called "Mugura Nali" which was, 50 years ago, connected to Devi River and its water was salty.
 There were a lot of sea creatures including as giant species of crocodiles.
 As a branch of Devi, whenever floods used to come the residual water used to flow through this river.
 But after construction of a Bandh, it was a dead river.
 Now one "Anikat" is going to be constructed for flood management and providing consistent water flow in the river.
 It is the life blood for the surroundings as irrigation depends upon it a lot.
 The scenic view of sunset on its silver water is wonderful and has enough magical power to feel anyone romantic.
 The charisma of the cool breeze from Devi River heals all the emptiness.